RayanBrenno/RayanBrenno/README.md

 # I'm Rayan Brenno 👋

-Computer Engineering student focused on building fullstack applications and solving real-world problems through software development.

-I have hands-on experience designing backend systems, implementing business logic, and developing web applications with authentication, data validation, and multi-user workflows.
+Computer Engineering student at Instituto Federal Goiano, passionate about learning, building, and continuously improving through technology.
+I enjoy turning ideas into practical solutions, collaborating with others, and challenging myself with new problems.
+Always looking to grow both personally and professionally while contributing in meaningful ways.

 ---